Mekelle: Agriculture

 Mekelle is surrounded by agrarian villages that sell their crops to the urban population in the markets.
 Traditionally there is a market on Saturday and Monday where a wide variety of produce and livestock is available for sale, in addition to salt from Afar.

 Livestock

 The Abergelle Slaughterhouse, funded by the Dejenna Endowment, began operations in late 2008.

 Governance and politics

-The city council is Mekelle's legislative body and the city is administrated by a mayor and seven local administrators.
+The city council is Mekelle's legislative body and the city is administered by a mayor and seven local administrators.
 One of Mekelle's mayors was Daniel Assega (or Daniel Assefa).
 During the Tigray War, Ataklti Haile Selassie was mayor of Mekelle under the Transitional Government of Tigray from mid-December 2020 through to his resignation on 30 March 2021.

 Infrastructure

 Transport

 Mekelle is linked by all-weather roads to Addis Ababa and Aksum, and has an airport, Ras Alula Aba Nega International Airport (ICAO code HAMK, IATA MQX).
 Intercity bus service is provided by the Selam Bus Line Share Company, and its city bus service is provided by Amora buses.

 Mekelle is the terminal station of the electric Weldiya–Mekelle Railway (under construction), connecting Mekelle with Addis Ababa and Djibouti.
+The line does not touch Mekelle itself, but ends Qwiha, one of the sub-cities in the special region of Mekelle.